Skip to content

 Demo

-See the Neuron Explorer Notebook for an interactive walkthrough of all 174 neuron models with voltage traces, phase portraits, and F-I curves.
+See the Neuron Explorer Notebook for an interactive walkthrough of the generated model catalogue with voltage traces, phase portraits, and F-I curves.
 The NIR Bridge Notebook demonstrates importing NIR graphs and simulating spiking networks.
 Or try the Quickstart on Google Colab — no installation required.

 Community & Ecosystem